jaime-lynn/pui-website/content/docs/components/drawer.md

 {{% requires-js %}}
 </div>

-Drawers are Platform UI elements that hide content off-screen called upon, at which point are attached to one side of the viewport.
+Drawers are Platform UI elements that hide content off-screen until called upon, at which point they are attached to one side of the viewport.

 {{< code-demo >}}
 <div class="block-container mt-3">